finnito/blog/content/posts/2021-03-09-recipe/index.md

 - 2 tablespoons chilli powder
 - 4 teaspoons ground cumin
 - 1/4 teaspoon salt
-- 2.5 cups water
 - 2x 400g cans black beans (liquid included)
+    + You can opt for kidney beans, or even some lentils if you would like to bulk it up or mix it up.
 - 1 400g can diced tomatoes
 - 4 teaspoons lime juice
 - 1/2 cup chopped fresh cilantro

 ### Instructions

-1. Heat oil in a Dutch oven over medium-high heat.
-Add sweet potato and onion and cook, stirring often, until the onion is beginning to soften, about 4 minutes.
-Add garlic, chilli powder, cumin, chipotle and salt and cook, stirring constantly, for 30 seconds.
-Add water and bring to a simmer.
-Cover, reduce heat to maintain a gentle simmer and cook until the sweet potato is tender, 10 to 12 minutes.
+1. Heat oil in a high sided pan over medium-high heat.
+Add kumara and onion and cook, stirring often, until the onion is beginning to soften, about 4 minutes.
+Add garlic, chilli powder, cumin and salt and cook, stirring constantly, for a couple of minutes.

-2. Add beans, tomatoes and lime juice; increase heat to high and return to a simmer, stirring often.
-Reduce heat and simmer until slightly reduced, about 5 minutes.
+2. Add beans (including juice OR 2.5 cups of water), tomatoes and lime juice; increase heat to high and return to a simmer, stirring often.
+Reduce heat and simmer until slightly reduced, about 10 minutes.
 Remove from heat and stir in cilantro.

 ## The Bed

 In this order (or not):

-1. Lettuce - combination of Romaine and iceberg
+1. Lettuce
-2. Chopped tomatoes
+2. Chopped fresh tomatoes
 3. Corn tortilla chips
-4. Chili
+4. Chilli
 5. Cheese
 6. Sour cream